ablomm/ablomm-cpu/docs/setup.md

 The simulator allows you to run a program by passing in the machine code for that program.

-Included in the repo is a [script to simulate the CPU](../scripts/simulate.sh).
+Included in the repo is a [script to run the simulator](../scripts/simulate.sh).

 To simulate a program `hello_world` (which contains the machine code), simply run from the project directory: